wardi/jsonsquared/README.md

 ```

-## Design choices
+## Simple types

 ### Reserved values

 CSV allows only string values.
 JSON Squared maintains JSON types
-by reserving the following string values:
+in CSV files by reserving the following string values:

-CSV value | JSON value
+CSV string | JSON value
 --- | ---
 `null` | `null`
 `true` | `true`
 `false` | `false`
 `{}` | `{}`

-When these exact lowercase strings appear as the value
+When these exact strings appear as the value
 of a CSV cell, ignoring whitespace on the left and right,
-they will be converted to the corresponding special
+they will be converted to their corresponding special
 JSON value.

 ### Numbers

-Any value that can be [parsed as a JSON number](docs/number.gif)
+Any CSV string that can be [parsed as a JSON number](docs/number.gif)
 will be represented as a number in JSON.

 CSV value | JSON value